 In the meantime before your appointment, remember to wash the wound regularly, keep it clean and dry, avoid lotions and body sprays, and apply antibacterial ointment.
 This can help prevent infection before you get the ulcer treated.

 Learn more about varicose veins, vein disease, and treatment by exploring our website.
-If you have any questions or are interested in scheduling an initial consultation, give us a call at 888-768-3467.
+If you are interested in scheduling an initial consultation by clicking the button below or give us a call at 888-768-3467.